Start Building for Free

 - acceptance_test_4

 In this example, as soon as the build job finishes successfully, all four acceptance test jobs start.
-The deploy job must wait for all four acceptance test jobs to complete successfully before it starts.
+The deploy job waits for all four acceptance test jobs to succeed before it starts.

 See the Sample Fan-in/Fan-out Workflow config for a full example.